 When it comes to single-serve filters, there are two standard sizes, both designed to brew a single serving.
 The most common is the K Cup size and shape.
 You can also buy refillable filters in the Nespresso capsule style.
 Like Nespresso machines, these produce espresso rather than coffee.

-Now that you know everything to look for in a coffee filter, here’s a look at our picks for which coffee filters are best in every category.
+Now that you know everything to look for in coffee filters, here’s a look at our picks for which coffee filters are best in every category.
 Whether you want a clean cup, a richly aromatic mug, or a functional filter at a great price, we have the perfect option.

 If you want the brewing control of a pour-over coupled with the rich, aromatic, and heavy-bodied coffee you’d expect from a French press, you’re going to love the Cafellissimo Paperless Pour Over Brewer.
 Conceived by three baristas and a product designer from Portland, Oregon, a recognized coffee hotspot, it yields a brew with that ideal balance.